DEFRA/biodiversity-net-gain-service/docs/containerisation-on-windows.md

 npm run start:dev
 ```
 Browse to **localhost:3000** where everything should now be running and available.
+## Common errors
+1. When trying to start the docker container that run the services, sometimes users get a permissions error with their postgis/postgis container (insert error here).
+To fix this:
+      1. Open the infrastructure.yml change the postgres user to "root"
+      2. run npm run docker:start-infrastructure
+      3. once it's done run npm run docker:stop-infrastructure
+      4. revert the user back to "postgres" , and
+      5. Finally run npm run docker:start-infrastructure it should be running with no issues
 ## Docker tips
 You can view the running containers:
 ```sh